How to Bet on Boxing With Ease

 But let’s assume that everyone is going to stay healthy and focus on what types of bets are available in boxing.
 We go into a little more detail on many of the subjects below in our guide to the fundamentals of betting on the MMA.

 Reading Boxing Odds and the Moneyline

 Like most sports, you can place a traditional bet on every single boxing match available.
 All you have to do is pick who you think is going to win (or, unique to boxing, pick a draw).

 Below is an example of what a “moneyline” looks like along with an explanation on how to read the odds.

-The example above uses “American” odds which, intuitively, are what you will find on US sportsbooks; however, many international sportsbooks use the decimal or fractional odds format, like you see below.
+The example above uses “American” odds which, intuitively, are what you will find on US sportsbooks.
+However, many international sportsbooks use the decimal or fractional odds format, as you see below.

 With American odds, the favorite will be attached to a three or four-digit negative number while the underdog is attached to a three or four-digit positive number (so just look for the “-” sign to ID the favorite, and the “+” sign to find the underdog).

 In the example above, Golovkin is the favorite at -300, and that -300 number tells you that you need to wager $300 on Golovkin in order to win $100.
 When the number is positive, it means something slightly different: it tells you how much you will win on a $100 wager.
 So if you bet $100 on Alvarez at +250, you will win $250 in profit if he wins the fight.
 If you correctly predict a draw, a $100 bet would give you a profit of $2,500.

 It’s important to note that you don’t have to wager $100.
 You can risk smaller and larger dollar amounts and get paid out at the same rate (i.e. a $200 bet on Alvarez would pay out $500 in profit) but the standard moneyline odds are given in terms of $100 wagers.